 Assurance – Achieving Cyber Essentials certification demonstrates to your customers, suppliers and other partners that you take data security seriously.
 It is a quick way to show that you have done your due diligence and are putting controls in place to protect information.
 This gives them more confidence that they can trust you and encourage them to work with you.

 Compliance – You are legally required to protect the data you hold within your business, particularly if it belongs to clients/customers, whether these are existing or previous.
 The introduction of The General Data Protection Regulation (GDPR) in May 2018 means that you must have solutions in place to protect that data and be able to demonstrate these.

 Opportunity – Achieving Cyber Essentials can allow you to bid for contracts which involve the handling of sensitive information and the provision of certain technical services.
 The UK Government has set a good example for UK businesses, highlighting the importance of a secure supply chain for ongoing business.
 Not only does this defend the integrity of government information, but it could even give your company a competitive advantage when bidding for public sector tenders.
 Cyber Essentials is fast becoming a prerequisite for doing business because the certification provides third-party assurance of the company’s cyber security.

 Purpose: To ensure only the safe and required network services of an organisation can be accessed from external networks.

 Under the Cyber Essentials scheme, it is mandatory for all devices connected to the internet to be secured with a firewall.
-Using a firewall creates a buffer zone known as the demilitarised zone between an organisation’s IT network and an external network.
-In simpler terms, it provides a protective layer between devices and external networks such as the internet to keep out harmful bugs and viruses.
+Using a firewall creates a buffer zone known as the demilitarized zone between an organisation’s IT network and an external network.
+In simpler terms, it provides a protective layer between devices and external networks such as the Internet to keep out harmful bugs and viruses.